top of page

 Talk about arriving with a bang.
 Appointed Barcelona boss in 2014, Luis Enrique’s debut season ended in nothing less than a continental treble: La Liga, Copa del Rey, and the Champions League.
 That 2015 Barça side?
 Mesmeric.
 Messi, Suárez, Neymar… an attacking trident that tore Europe apart.

-But behind them, Enrique’s imprint was all over the team—fast transitions, positional discipline, tactical ruthlessness.
+But behind them, Enrique’s imprint was everywhere, lightning-fast transitions, positional discipline, and tactical ruthlessness.
 He beat Juventus in the final, conquered Europe, and did it all in year one.
 That’s how you announce yourself.

 8. Jupp Heynckes (2 Titles)